-- The award will be given to up to ten foundations for completed or ongoing initiatives that are executed in partnership with any local, regional, or federal government.
+- The award will be given to five foundations for completed or ongoing initiatives that are executed in partnership with any local, regional, or federal government.
 Recognizing the unique challenges, opportunities, and promise present in rural America, at least two awards will be awarded to rural initiatives.
-The initiative submitted should have been either (1) completed between January 2020 - January 2021, or (2) if ongoing, in effect since at least January 2020. - Award winners from 2020 are ineligible to apply for one year following their award. - The award will recognize foundations that have navigated cross-sector relationships and built a stronger effort than either partner could have produced alone.
+The initiative submitted should have been either (1) completed between January 2021-January 2022, or (2) if ongoing, in effect since at least January 2021. - Award winners from 2021 are ineligible to apply for one year following their award. - The award will recognize foundations that have navigated cross-sector relationships and built a stronger effort than either partner could have produced alone.